CybotAS/CookiebotWP/readme.txt

 ### 4.3.9.1 ###
 Release date: September 12th 2024

-Cookiebot CMP version 4.3.9.1 is out!
+Cookiebot by Usercentrics version 4.3.9.1 is out!
 This release updates some assets.

 ####Other####
 * Set WordPress tested up to version to 6.6.2